alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 To be clear, _webpack-dev-server_ is what we'll use to help preview our app during development, and _html-webpack-plugin_ enables the script injection described earlier.

-Now that we have the dependencies installed, let's create a simple Webpack config file in the project's root.
+Now that we have the dependencies installed, let's create a simple Webpack config in the project's root.

 _./optimized/webpack.config.js:_